Joystream/atlas/README.md

 ![image](https://user-images.githubusercontent.com/35307309/147930535-9082f52b-6b34-45e1-b627-4d8372b0163b.png)
 ![image](https://user-images.githubusercontent.com/35307309/147930541-c2f75fe5-ddba-48de-9536-eac228961757.png)

+## Running your instance

+If you are interested in running your own instance of Atlas, please take a look at our [operator guide](docs/operator-guide.md).
+It should give you a proper overview of all the setup you will have to do.

 ## Contributing

 All community contributions to the project are welcome.
 Before starting any work, it's a good idea to get familiar with the following additional documents: